Quantum asymmetry and noisy multi-mode interferometry

 \emph{Discussion.} Starting with an abstract model of the loss of coherence within a degenerate subspace of the generator of a phase shift, we have discussed and demonstrated the nonintuitive effect of an increased sensing precision.
 By considering the optimal interferometric scheme we have related such an improvement to the possibility of filtering out the anti-correlated part of the dephasing noise.
 This effect may be of practical importance in interferometric schemes where one is able to cause the phase fluctuations affecting multiple reference modes to become uncorrelated (by e.g. separating them spatially) or even make them anticorrelated (if thermal fluctuations were responsible for dephasing, while the materials had opposite thermal and the temperature coefficient of the refractive index).
 Interestingly, the most significant gains from the effect can be obtained at the single photon level, and when the light from both the reference arms is interfered with each other before eventually interfering with the light from the signal arm.
 The results can be generalized to obtain qualitatively similar effects in case of $d$ reference modes instead of just $2$.

 \emph{Acknowledgments.} We thank Konrad Banaszek, Wojtek Górecki and Wojciech Wasilewski for fruitful discussions.
-FA and RDD are supported by the National Science Center (Poland) grant No.\ 2016/22/E/ST2/00559.
-MM, ML, AS and MP are supported by the Foundation for Polish Science “Quantum Optical Technologies” project (MAB/2018/4), carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+F.~A. and R.~D.~D. were supported by National Science Center (Poland) Grant No. 2016/22/E/ST2/00559.
+R.~D.~D. was additionally supported by the National Science Center (Poland) grant No.\ 2020/37/B/ST2/02134.
+M.~M., M.~L., A.~S. and M.~P. are supported by the Foundation for Polish Science “Quantum Optical Technologies” project (MAB/2018/4), carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.

 {S\arabic{figure}} {S\arabic{equation}} The Supplemental Material is organized as follows.
+In Sec.~\ref{app:details} we give a few more details on the calculations performed to obtain the results in the main text.
 In Sec.~\ref{app:Gaussian} we study the case of Gaussian phase fluctuations, mentioned in the main text, for which we have also performed an experiment.
+In Sec.~\ref{app:visibility} we derive detector clicks probabilities in the three-arm interferometer taking into account imperfect visibility.
 In Sec.~\ref{app:implementation} we give more details on the experimental implementation of the interferometer.
+In Sec.\ref{app:variance} we provide full statistics of obtained estimated values of the phase in case of both discrete and Gaussian noise models.
 In Sec.~\ref{app:entanglement} we present the results mentioned in the main text about the behaviour of entanglement as a function of $\kappa$.
 In Sec.~\ref{app:classical} we give more details on the calculations for classical light.